-Abstract-The Mobile Crowd Sensing (MCS) paradigm enables large-scale sensing opportunities at lower deployment costs than dedicated infrastructures by utilizing the large number of today's mobile devices.
+The mobile crowdsensing (MCS) paradigm enables large-scale sensing opportunities at lower deployment costs than dedicated infrastructures by utilizing today's large number of mobile devices.
 In the context of MCS, end users with sensing and computing devices can share and extract information of common interest.
-In this article, we examine Crowd++, a MCS application, which accurately estimates the number of people talking in a certain place through unsupervised machine learning analysis on audio segments captured by mobile devices.
-Such a technique can find application in many domains, such as crowd estimation, social sensing, and personal well-being assessment.
-In this article, we demonstrate the utility of this technique in the context of conference room usage estimation, social diary, and social engagement in a power efficient manner followed by a discussion on privacy and possible optimizations to Crowd++ software.
+In this article, we examine Crowd++, an MCS application that accurately estimates the number of people talking in a certain place through unsupervised machine learning analysis on audio segments captured by mobile devices.
+Such a technique can find application in many domains, such as crowd estimation, social sensing, and personal well being assessment.
+In this article, we demonstrate the utility of this technique in the context of conference room usage estimation, social diaries, and social engagement in a power-efficient manner followed by a discussion on privacy and possible optimizations to Crowd++ software.

-I. INTRODUCTION
+INTRODUCTION

-Mobile Crowd Sensing (MCS) [1], [2] is a sensing paradigm that complements traditional static-only deployments [3].
+Mobile crowdsensing (MCS) [1, 2] is a sensing paradigm that complements traditional staticonly deployments [3].
 MCS leverages human mobility to achieve a larger sensing scale with lower infrastructure support, especially in places with frequent human activities.
 Broadly speaking, MCS can find application in both ambient sensing and social sensing, with ambient sensing mainly targeting the monitoring or tracking of physical phenomena such as pollution level, traffic congestion, and parking availability.
-In the social sensing sphere MCS applications can provide people with opportunities to connect through social networks, share personal data and form social interactions.
+In the social sensing sphere MCS applications can provide people with opportunities to connect through social networks, share personal data, and form social interactions.
 In this article, we focus on the utility of MCS in the context of social sensing.

-The most direct form of social interaction occurs through the spoken language and conversations.
-Given its rich context, for decades scientists have proposed diverse methodologies to analyze the audio recorded during people's conversations to characterize this particular social interaction through various attributes such as speech content (what), speaker identification (who) and emotion detection (how).
-Though these are excellent drivers for many social sensing applications, there are two potential limitations with the current approaches.
+The most direct form of social interaction occurs through spoken language and conversations.
+Given its rich context, for decades scientists have proposed diverse methodologies to analyze the audio recorded during people's conversations to characterize this particular social interaction through various attributes such as speech content (what), speaker identification (who), and emotion detection (how).
+Although these are excellent drivers for many social sensing applications, there are two potential limitations with the current approaches.
 First, they need pre-labeled training data to train classifiers.
 Second, while the analysis of their sensor data can be meaningful for individuals, drawing statistical conclusions for crowds is very challenging.

-We note that one of the most important contextual attributes of a conversation, namely, speaker count, has been largely overlooked and can break new ground in MCS applications.
-Speaker count specifies the number of people that participate in a conversation, which is one of the primary metrics to evaluate a social setting: how crowded is a restaurant, how interactive is a lecture or a meeting, or how socially active a person is [4], [5].
+We note that one of the most important contextual attributes of a conversation, speaker count, has been largely overlooked and can break new ground in MCS applications.
+Speaker count specifies the number of people who participate in a conversation, which is one of the primary metrics to evaluate a social setting: how crowded is a restaurant, how interactive is a lecture or meeting, or how socially active is a person [4, 5].

 Given that mobile devices are becoming increasingly powerful and ubiquitous, it is natural to envision new social monitoring architectures, with the collection of these devices being the only sensing and computing platform.
-In pursuit of these goals, we design a system called Crowd++, where we exploit the audio from the smartphones microphone to draw the social fingerprints of a place, an event, or a person.
-Although mobile audio inference has been previously used to characterize places and events by picking up different sound cues in the environment [6], [7], we tackle a complete new angle.
-We infer the number of people in a conversation - but not their identity - as well as their interactions from the analysis of the voices contained in audio snippets captured by the smartphones, without any prior knowledge of the speakers and their speech characteristics [8].
+In pursuit of these goals, we have designed a system called Crowd++, where we exploit the audio from the smartphone's microphone to draw the social fingerprints of a place, an event, or a person.
+Although mobile audio inference has previously been used to characterize places and events by picking up different sound cues in the environment [6, 7], we tackle a completely new angle.
+We infer the number of people in a conversation - but not their identity1 - as well as their interactions from the analysis of the voices contained in audio snippets captured by smartphones, without any prior knowledge of the speakers and their speech characteristics [8]